Udbhav227/College-Assignments/README.md

 This repository contains solutions to the ICP lab assignments for SOA ITER CSE/CSIT (1st semester as of now).
 Each assignment is organized into its respective folder.

+## 🚀 Getting Started

+You can navigate to each assignment's folder to find the solution files and any additional resources provided.

 ## 🗂️ Table of Contents

 - [Assignment 1 solution](Assignment1/src)